Us Macro News Monitor

 Fallback (open/public macro sources):

-• No Python scripts needed for this skill.
+• No Python scripts are required for this skill.

 Execution workflow (ordered)